-We are an innovative, collaborative, interdisciplinary research entity looking for a highly organized, detail-oriented, equity-driven, and enthusiastic candidate to support the patient-oriented research portfolio of the Center.
+We are an innovative research entity looking for highly organized, equity driven, detail-oriented and enthusiastic candidates to support the patient-oriented research portfolio of the Center.
 We anticipate developing new studies and research directions, so ideal candidates will be able to adapt to a fast-paced environment with evolving responsibilities, workloads and work schedules.

 Recruitment, enrollment and informed consent of study participants

 Administration of standardized questionnaires